-We teach two languages, French and Mandarin.
-Our language lessons are taught by language specialist teachers for whom French or Mandarin is a first language.
+At Charles Dickens children learn French.
+Our language lessons are taught by a language specialist teacher for whom French is her mother-tongue.

-French is our main modern foreign language with teaching beginning in reception classes.
+Children begin their language journey with French in reception classes.
 Younger children in the early years are taught French for 30 minutes per week, initially in smaller groups.
-Children in Year 2 upwards have one hour per week of French teaching.
+Children in Year 3 upwards have one hour per week of French teaching.